When to Use High Beam and Low Beam Headlights

 • Or you are less than 200 feet behind another vehicle.

-When to Use High-Beam and Low-Beam Headlights 3
+When to Use High Beam and Low Beam Headlights 3

 Rainy, Snowy or Foggy Conditions

 Using high-beam headlights isn’t a good idea during the snow, rain, or fog either.
 The light from your headlights reflects off the moisture in the air and actually makes it harder to see.
-Even low-beams can be chancy in the fog that’s why it is recommended to use fog lights.
+Even low beams can be chancy in the fog that’s why it is recommended to use fog lights.

-When to Use High-Beam and Low-Beam Headlights 4
+When to Use High Beam and Low Beam Headlights 4

 High-Beam Assist Technology

 Modern cars have a technology called high-beam assist.
 This feature automatically adjusts the headlights to the correct setting, so you do not have to do anything.
-Some cars can also detect an incoming car within the safe distance and can automatically switch to low-beam to avoid any hazard.
+Some cars can also detect an incoming car within a safe distance and can automatically switch to low-beam to avoid any hazard.

 The Irony

-When to Use High-Beam and Low-Beam Headlights 5
+When to Use High Beam and Low Beam Headlights 5

 It’s an irony that many people here use high-beam headlights in daily routine driving just to prove their supremacy on roads.
 Coupled with additional bright lights in fog lamp housings, this mindset behind blinding everyone else on the roads just because they have the ‘might’ is something that needs to be eradicated.